 - If you'd like to add 1 to 2 cups of diced onion, celery, and/or bell pepper, you can add them right after the ground beef is browned.
 Transfer the cooked ground beef to a plate then drain off all but a tablespoon of grease from the pot and add the onion/celery/pepper.
 Cook for about 5 minutes until softened, stirring regularly, before adding back the cooked beef and proceeding with the recipe.

 - You may substitute fresh sliced mushrooms for the frozen ones.
 To make that swap, as the first step in the recipe, simply sauté fresh mushrooms in a tablespoon of extra-virgin olive oil.
 Cook over medium-high heat for 5 to 8 minutes or until the liquid has evaporated.
 Then remove the cooked mushrooms to a plate, add the ground beef to the same pot, and proceed with the recipe as directed.

-- You may use crushed tomatoes in place of diced or petite diced.
+- I recommend fire-roasted diced tomatoes for extra flavor.
+Or you may use crushed tomatoes in place of diced or petite diced.

 - If you wish, you can stir a can of rinsed, drained beans into your soup during the last 10-15 minutes of cooking time (such as white beans, black beans, pinto beans, or kidney beans).
 This can be in place of or in addition to some of the veggies.

 - Similarly, if you'd like to add pasta to your Hamburger Vegetable Soup, you can stir 1 cup of small pasta (such as elbow macaroni) into your soup for the final 10-15 minutes of simmering.
 Just make sure it's tender before serving.
 Keep in mind that pasta will soak up some of the liquid in the soup, however, so be ready to add ½ to 1 cup of additional beef broth if the level gets too low.